Modern Slavery Act Statement

 The Suppliers’ Charter also sets out the Group’s expectations in relation to anti-bribery, corruption and environmental issues.

-2016 review of working practices
+Review of working practices and staff training

 Compliance with policies